nilsmango/nilsmango.ch/content/foiling-map/index.md

 The second tool is the [Foiling Map](https://project7iii.com/foildata/map).
 You can quickly add your foiling spots (wave, wake thief, pump foiling, wing, whatever) along with schools, rentals, and downwind foiling runs.
 No login required.
 I made it so we can easily share the downwind runs we care about with new foiling friends or find new ones when visiting other places.
 Each spot lets you add any info you want, including Instagram or YouTube videos.

+>**Update February 26, 2026:** The foiling map now also includes a [list of foiling spots](https://project7iii.com/foildata/map/spots), sorted by country and spot kind, featuring 139 foiling spots in 21 countries.
+The latest additions to foildata are [wind and wave conditions on Lac de Neuchâtel](https://project7iii.com/foildata/conditions), plus a [downwind foiling safety guide](https://project7iii.com/foildata/safety).

-Here's a small demo video of the foiling map:
+Here's a short demo video of the foiling map:
 {{ youtube(id="BnbFnn7Sfqs", start="0") }}